Vasectomy

 Due to the simplicity of the surgery, a vasectomy usually takes less than 30 minutes to complete.
 After a short recovery at the doctor's office (usually less than an hour), the patient is sent home to rest.
 Because the procedure is minimally invasive, many vasectomy patients find that they can resume their typical sexual behavior within a week, and do so with little or no discomfort.

-Because the procedure is considered a permanent method of contraception and is not easily reversed, patients are usually counseled and advised to consider how the long-term outcome of a vasectomy might affect them both emotionally and physically.
-The procedure is not often encouraged for young single childless people as their risk of later regret is higher as chances of biological parenthood are thereby permanently reduced, often completely.
+Because the procedure is considered a permanent method of contraception and is not easily reversed, patients are frequently counseled and advised to consider how the long-term outcome of a vasectomy might affect them both emotionally and physically.

+A vasectomy without the patient's consent or knowledge is considered forced sterilization.

 Medical uses

 A vasectomy is done to prevent fertility in males.
 It ensures that in most cases the person will be sterile after confirmation of success following surgery.
 The procedure is regarded as permanent because vasectomy reversal is costly and often does not restore the male's sperm count or sperm motility to prevasectomy levels.
-Those with vasectomies have a very small (nearly zero) chance of successfully impregnating someone, but a vasectomy has no effect on rates of sexually transmitted infections.
+Those with vasectomies have a very small (nearly zero) chance of successfully impregnating someone, but a vasectomy does not protect against sexually transmitted infections (STIs).

 After vasectomy, the testes remain in the scrotum where Leydig cells continue to produce testosterone and other male hormones that continue to be secreted into the bloodstream.

 When the vasectomy is complete, sperm cannot exit the body through the penis.
 Sperm is still produced by the testicles but is broken down and absorbed by the body.
 Much fluid content is absorbed by membranes in the epididymis, and much solid content is broken down by the responding macrophages and reabsorbed via the bloodstream.
-Sperm is matured in the epididymis for about a month before leaving the testicles.
 After vasectomy, the membranes must increase in size to absorb and store more fluid; this triggering of the immune system causes more macrophages to be recruited to break down and reabsorb more solid content.
 Within one year after vasectomy, sixty to seventy percent of those vasectomized develop antisperm antibodies.
 In some cases, vasitis nodosa, a benign proliferation of the ductular epithelium, can also result.
 The accumulation of sperm increases pressure in the vas deferens and epididymis.
 The entry of the sperm into the scrotum can cause sperm granulomas to be formed by the body to contain and absorb the sperm which the body will treat as a foreign biological substance (much like a virus or bacterium).